Poitiers: Antiquity

 The Romans also built at least three aqueducts.
-This extensive ensemble of Roman constructions suggests Poitiers was a town of first importance, possibly even the capital of the Roman province of Gallia Aquitania during the 2nd century.
+This extensive ensemble of Roman constructions suggests Poitiers was a town of primary importance, possibly even the capital of the Roman province of Gallia Aquitania during the 2nd century.

-As Christianity was made official and gradually introduced across the Roman Empire during the 3rd and 4th centuries, the first bishop of Poitiers from 350 to 367, Hilary of Poitiers or Saint Hilarius, proceeded to evangelize the town.
+As Christianity (Chalcedonian) was made official and gradually introduced across the Roman Empire during the 3rd and 4th centuries due to Constantine I's influence.
+The first Bishop of Poitiers from 350 to 367, was Hilary of Poitiers or Saint Hilarius, who proceeded to evangelize the town.
 Exiled by Constantius II, he risked death to return to Poitiers as Bishop.
-The first foundations of the Baptistère Saint-Jean can be traced to that era of open Christian evangelization.
-He was named "Doctor of The Church" by Pope Pius IX.
+In tandem, the first foundations of the Baptistère Saint-Jean can be traced to that era of open Christian conversion.
+This man was later named "Doctor of The Church" by Pope Pius IX.

-In the 4th century, a thick wall 6m wide and 10m high was built around the town.
+In the 3rd century, a thick wall 6m wide and 10m high was built around the town.
 It was 2.6 km long and stood lower on the naturally defended east side and at the top of the promontory.
 Around this time, the town began to be known as Poitiers.

-Fifty years later Poitiers fell into the hands of the Arian Visigoths, and became one of the principal residences of their kings.
+Fifty years later, Poitiers fell into the hands of the Arian Visigoths, and became one of the principal residences of their royals.
 Visigoth King Alaric II was defeated by Clovis I at Vouillé, not far from Poitiers, in 507, and the town thus came under Frankish dominion.